SIT Study Abroad Logo

 Putre (Northern Chile)

-During a seven-day excursion to the Chilean highlands you will study the health practices and beliefs of the Aymara people.
+During a seven-day excursion to the Chilean highlands you will study the healthcare practices and beliefs of the Aymara people.
 You will see a rural health system, Chile’s intercultural health practices, alternative medicine, and the Aymara cosmovision.
 You will also experience northern Chile’s impressive natural beauty at Chungara Lake, Lauca National Park, and the Lauca Biosphere Reserve.

 Temuco (Mapuche Territory)